mr-bt/manager.README/README.md

 This document is a living document.

-If you find my beliefs and style are not wholly aligned with what you observe in {company_X}, that's OK.
+If you find my beliefs, style and ways of working are not wholly aligned with what you observe in {company_X}, that's OK.
+I'll be learning and evolving my views and ways of working with the solely intent of serving you and company {company_X} best.

 ## Welcome